back to michaelgruen.com

 Meeting Pre-reads

-I’m a big fan of meeting pre-reads.
-That is, work to be done prior to participants entering a meeting.
 In general, I find “brainstorming” meetings more effective if they are discussions about thoughts previously articulated rather than done live.
-(There extensive research suggesting this is a better approach all-around.)
+(Extensive research suggests this is a better approach than winging it.)

 Note: I have a longer piece on meetings philosophy queued to be written.
 Will link here when completed.